 ON THE EASTERN shore of the lake, George S. Woodhull had staked his land in 1843.
-This spot, known as Woodhull´s, as it is today, had a hotel as well as camping grounds which attracted tourists from all over the state.
+This spot, still known as Woodhull’s, had a hotel as well as camping grounds which attracted tourists from all over the state.
 The approach from Fenton Road was a lane through the farm, as it is today.

 This property became Lakeside Park after it was acquired by H.B.
 Latourette of Fenton.

 Along these shores Flint Union Blues and Knights Templar from Flint and other areas were wont to camp, entertaining visitors with their special drills and bands in the 1890s.
 The promontory between Mead’s and Woodhull’s was known as Severance Point, part of a 500 acre farm acquired by Lewis Severance in 1854.

 It was purchased by A.H.
 Lemen of Fenton in 1894 and it was here he erected the handsome summer home designated as Log Cabin three years later.
 This was described at the time as “a rustic lodge in the wilderness, spacious and roomy.”
 It was a show place and landmark until razed in 1948.

 THE INFLUX of tourists created a need for more convenient transportation, up to that time supplied by the horse and buggy, and a new project was advanced in 1891 by G. Marion Eddy.
 His son, Charles S. Eddy was proprietor of a livery stable in Fenton.
 There had been some talk of digging a canal, or running a spur from the railroad to the south end of the lake.